DrRebeccaHarris/drrebeccaharris.github.io/_pages/publications.md

 **Harris, R. J.**, Morgan, S. A., & Channon, A. A. (2026). *Beyond the household: Ecological risk factors for childhood exposure to domestic violence and abuse across low- and middle-income countries*.

-**Harris, R. J.**, Butcher, K., Porter, K., Weir, L., Parkes, J., & Morgan, S. A. (2026). *Measuring change in psychologist-led stalking interventions (PLSI): The Hampshire and Isle of Wight Multi-Agency Stalking Partnership measurement framework*.
-Preprint. https://doi.org/10.2139/ssrn.6478140
+**Harris, R. J.**, Butcher, K., Porter, K., Weir, L., Parkes, J., & Morgan, S. A. (2026).
+[Measuring change in psychologist-led stalking interventions (PLSI): The Hampshire and Isle of Wight Multi-Agency Stalking Partnership measurement framework](https://doi.org/10.2139/ssrn.6478140). doi:10.2139/ssrn.6478140

-Weir, L., Porter, K., **Harris, R. J.**, Morgan, S. A., & Parkes, J. (2026). *Hampshire and Isle of Wight Multi-Agency Stalking Partnership: Standards for interventions with perpetrators of stalking*.
-Preprint. https://doi.org/10.2139/ssrn.6468998
+Weir, L., Porter, K., **Harris, R. J.**, Morgan, S. A., & Parkes, J. (2026).
+[Hampshire and Isle of Wight Multi-Agency Stalking Partnership: Standards for interventions with perpetrators of stalking](https://doi.org/10.2139/ssrn.6468998). doi:10.2139/ssrn.6468998

 Porter, K., **Harris, R. J.**, Butcher, K., et al. *From enforcement to intervention: A whole-system, multi-agency model for addressing stalking in Hampshire and Isle of Wight*.
 In preparation.